ozlemkaradeniz/PathAnalyser/README.md

 install.packages("PathAnalyser", repos = NULL, type = "source")
 ````
 # Typical usage
-For typical usage please read the demo script and use the provided supplementary data.
+For typical usage, please read the demo script and use the provided supplementary data.

 # If you wish to know more